 Since the buttons on the safe are spread out, it makes it nearly impossible for small children to open it.
 If they knew the combination and used both hands, they would still have a difficult time applying the downward force needed to unlock the finger tabs.

-Another use I have for this box other than sitting beside my bed at night is in the car.
-There are often locations I cannot conceal carry.
-In the event I have my gun on me and need to leave it in the car, the last thing I want to do is leave a loaded weapon in the glove box or center console my children could access.
-The StopBox works perfectly to place the gun in and throw in the center console.
+Apart from keeping the box beside my bed at night, I find another practical use for it in my car.
+There are certain places where carrying a concealed firearm is not allowed.
+If I ever need to leave my gun in the car, the last thing I want is to leave a loaded weapon in the glove box or center console where my children could access it.
+The StopBox works perfectly for securely storing the gun and placing it in the center console.

 What I like about the StopBox